ljtijhuis/discord-book-club-bot/README.md

+# Discord book club bot

+I used the Discord getting started bot as a starting point, see that documentation below.

+## Features

+The book club bot provides these features:
+* Search for books leveraging Goodreads
+* Keep track of a shortlist of books your club is interested in
+* Start a vote using the books from the shortlist to decide your next pick
+* Keep track of your book club events, listing dates and the book to be discussed

+The whole app is centered around Goodreads.
+Since they don't allow API access any longer, the bot scrapes the public search results and basic book information from the book pages.

+## Commands

+Search:
+* `/booksearch <query>` Returns the top 3 results from Goodreads search.

+Shortlist:
+* `/shortlist add <Goodreads URL>` Add a book to shortlist (hint: copy the Goodreads URL from the booksearch result).
+* `/shortlist list` See all shortlisted books (including URLs).
+* `/shortlist remove <number>` Removes a book from the shortlist.
+The number is the number reported through the `list` command.

+Vote:
+* `/startvote` This creates a new vote with all the books on the shortlist.
+Members can pick their favorites from the dropdown.

+Event:
+* `/bookevent add <date> <Goodreads URL>` Schedule the book provided through the Goodreads URL on the given date (e.g. `05-24-2023 21:00`).
+* `/bookevent list` List all (future and past) events scheduled.
+* `/bookevent remove <number>` Removes an event from the events list.
+The number is the number reported through the `list` command.

+## Notes

+* There are probably a couple of improvements to be made:
+  * A vote never ends, but the select menu can only be found in the original message where it was started.
+Members will have to scroll there if they are late to the party.
+  * The shortlist is not updated based on the vote or scheduled events.
+You will probably want to remove a book from the shortlist after it gets planned.
+  * We require the Goodreads URL to be passed as a param in a couple of places.
+Whenever we get the URL, we retrieve information on the book through Goodreads.
+Hopefully there is never any discrepancies :)
+  * I am sure I haven't found all bugs yet, but let's see what we run into!
+  * Oh yeah, state is not server specific right now and file based.
+I.e. it won't scale well, but I don't expect this to be shared to any other servers (or even know how people would be able to find it).
+  * Things could be nicer looking or better worded!
+There are definitely options with the "Message Components" Discord offers (e.g. the select menu for the vote).
+Suggestions are welcome!

+---

 # Getting Started app for Discord

 This project contains a basic rock-paper-scissors-style Discord app written in JavaScript, built for the [getting started guide](https://discord.com/developers/docs/getting-started).